gabrielDonnantuoni/news-provider-jd/README.md

 - Database: `docker-compose up` will start the PostgreSQL DB
 - `yarn db:reset` will initiate or restart the db configured with .env variables.
 Add NODE_ENV=enviromentOfChoice before command to run in that enviroment.
-- `yarn dev` is configured to start the src/index.ts using ts-node-dev
+- `yarn dev` is configured to start the server/index.ts using ts-node-dev
-- `yarn build` will emit js files on `dist` directory
+- `yarn build` will build the next app and emit js files on `dist` directory
 - `yarn start` will start the app in production mode.

 ## Live app